22.3964° N, 114.1095° E

 14. Victoria Peak 22.2759° N, 114.1455° E

-One of the main attractions for Hong Kong is always the famous Victoria Peak.
-There are restaurants and shops at the top, the Peak Tram is actually an attraction so some money can be spent on these for your day out!
-Despite the crowd, you can’t come to Hong Kong and not have visited Victoria Peak!
+One of the main attractions for Hong Kong, and an every tourist-must, is the famous Victoria Peak.
+There are restaurants and shops at the top, the Peak Tram is actually an attraction so I would recommend it if it’s your first time!

 Details: You can get up here easily via taxi, tram or a bus if you don’t want to walk up the free way!
 It takes about 1 hour to walk up, with some scenic spots in-between.
 Very easy during the winter I’d say 2/10, slightly harder during summer due to heat and humidity.
 It’s pretty busy all year round but people come and go quickly so you can still get a good shot alone.